Bogdanp/dramatiq/docs/source/best_practices.rst

 Retriable Actors
 ----------------

-Dramatiq guarantees that messages are delivered to their respective actors at least once.
+Dramatiq actors may receive the same message multiple times in the event of a worker failure (hardware, network or power failure).
 This means that, for any given message, running your actor multiple times must be safe.
 This is also known as being "idempotent".

 Simple Messages